• Skip to primary navigation

 • If you don't have thick-sliced bacon, just double the amount for thin sliced bacon.
 In this recipe, that would mean 4 slices thin bacon instead of 2 slices thick bacon.

-Nutrition values are based on an online calculator and are estimates.
+If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.

 Tried this recipe?Tag @foodbanjo on Instagram and share your photos!

-« Salmon and Goat Cheese Crostini
+« Smoked Salmon Crostini

-Roasted Acorn Squash with Parmesan »
+Roasted Parmesan Acorn Squash »

 Reader Interactions